ChetnaLourembam/Causal-Inference-Machine-Learning-Project/0_LiteratureReview/README.md

   - **Outcomes**: Standard "naive" plug-in ML estimates suffer from severe regularization bias, leading to biased treatment effect estimates and invalid confidence intervals.
 DML successfully eliminates this bias, achieving centered Gaussian distributions and enabling valid, uniformly asymptotically accurate confidence bands across a wide array of ML estimators (e.g., Random Forests, Lasso, Neural Networks, and Ensembles)
   - **Relation to the Project**: This paper provides the theoretical justification for Method 5 (DML) and the overall pre-processing pipeline in your research benchmark.
 Specifically, it proves why your 5-fold cross-fitting and residualization step ($\tilde{Y} = Y - \hat{Y}$ and $\tilde{W} = W - \hat{W}$) works mathematically to yield unbiased treatment effect estimates when applying complex machine learning algorithms to observational data.

-- **Source 3**: Estimation and Inference of Heterogeneous Treatment Effects using Random Forests
+- **Source 3**: Wager, S., & Athey, S. (2018).
+Estimation and Inference of Heterogeneous Treatment Effects using Random Forests.
+Journal of the American Statistical Association, 113(523), 1228–1242.

   - **Link: (https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1319839)**
   - **Objective**: The authors address the challenge of discovering individual-level, non-parametric heterogeneous treatment effects (Conditional Average Treatment Effects, or CATEs) without falling into the trap of mining data for spurious subgroups.